truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalUsersScale.md

 **Permit Sudo** allows the account to act as the system administrator using the `sudo` command.
 Leave it disabled for better security.

-If the user accesses TrueNAS data using Windows 8 or newer, select **Microsoft Account** to enable those systems additional authentication methods.
+If the user accesses TrueNAS data using Windows 8 or newer, select **Microsoft Account** to enable those systems' additional authentication methods.

 By default, **Samba Authentication** is enabled.
 This allows using the account credentials to access data shared with [SMB]({{< relref "/content/SCALE/SCALEUIReference/Shares/_index.md" >}}).